 Melcocha

-Wander the streets of Banos long enough, and you're sure to pass by the candy shops where Melcocheros are busy preparing the colorful local taffy, known as Melcocha.
+Wander the streets of Banos long enough, and you're sure to pass by the candy shops where Melcocheros are busy preparing the colorful local taffy called Melcocha.

-The stretching and kneading process occurs as the taffy is slapped around wooden pegs located inside the door jambs of the shops.
+The stretching and kneading process occurs as the taffy is wrapped around wooden pegs inside the door jambs of the shops.

-The candy is very sweet but dangerous.
-I wouldn't recommend chewing on it if you've got loose teeth, or have had a lot of dental work done.
+The candy is sweet, so your taste buds will be happy but dangerous.
+I wouldn't recommend chewing on it if you've got loose teeth or have done a lot of dental work.

 Where to Eat It: Any one of the many candy shops in Banos.